 Enforcement agents also promote a better understanding of the law by regularly instructing Texas students, license holders and their employees, and members of civic groups.

 What to Expect

-- Must successfully complete the TABC New Agent Academy, an intensive training course that focuses on the Alcoholic Beverage Code, advanced handgun and rifle training, advanced arrest and control tactics, reality-based training, force on force, and extensive specialized investigative training.
+- Must successfully complete the TABC Agent Academy, an intensive training course that focuses on the Alcoholic Beverage Code, advanced handgun and rifle training, advanced arrest and control tactics, reality-based training, force on force, and extensive specialized investigative training.
 All qualified agents receive the basic instructor training.

 - May be required to work independently with little or no supervision.

 - May work various shifts, including holidays, nights and weekends as assigned.

 - Must attain at least satisfactory ratings/results on personal history, criminal background, driver records, and credit and employment checks.

 When you first join TABC, you’ll start at the entry-level position of probationary agent.
 Based on satisfactory performance and years of service with TABC in a Schedule C position, agents are eligible for salary step adjustments as shown on the State Auditor’s website.